jbevain/cecil.samples/README.md

 This repository contains samples demonstrating how to use [Cecil](https://github.com/jbevain/cecil).

+For this project to build, you need to clone Cecil along with it.

 All samples are NUnit tests in disguise, and can be run from Visual Studio provided you have a NUnit Test Runner or ReSharper.

 A sample is made of two projects: one Target project which will be the subject of the analyze or the modification, and a Sample project containing the code using Cecil manipulating the Target project.